Ten Things To Do in Tangipahoa Parish

 Welcome to Tangipahoa Parish, located in the Northshore area between Baton Rouge and Covington and home of Hammond, Ponchatoula, Amite City and more.
 This Parish was established in 1869, and has been a largely agricultural area known for its famous Ponchatoula strawberries.
 The Native American name Tangipahoa means "ear of corn" or "those who pick corn" from the Acolapissa Indians who use to inhabit the area.
 The area also has strong ties to the French who began colonizing the New World territory and we see names like New Orleans, Lake Pontchartrain, Lake Maurepas, Bienville and Iberville from this time period.
 Fast forward to modern times and you will find a beautiful area full of history.
 These towns have delicious food and antiques glore, along with must-experience (and taste!) festivals.
 Here's our recommendations for ten things to do in Tangipahoa Parish.

-Held April 13-15, 2018, the Ponchatoula Strawberry Festival is unquestionably the sweetest event you’ll find in Tangipahoa Parish.
+Typically held in April each year, the Ponchatoula Strawberry Festival is unquestionably the sweetest event you’ll find in Tangipahoa Parish.
 In fact, Ponchatoula is known as the Strawberry Capital of Louisiana.
 At this festival, you and the family can ride rides, witness the procession of the Louisiana Strawberry Queen and King, hear some awesome live music and — of course — taste some sweet berries.
 There’s a strawberry auction, strawberry eating contests, a strawberry-themed fun run and carnival-style features such as game booths and festival foods.

-See what Louisiana’s wild side looks like on a tour of this unique Hammond farm operation that more than 47,000 turtles call home.
-There are more than 300 alligators here as well, plus a Nile crocodile named Gumbo and a 15-foot-long python named for New Orleans’ most famous Voodoo practitioner, Marie Laveau.
+See what Louisiana’s wild side looks like on a tour of this unique Hammond farm operation that is home to alligators, turtles and more.
 Kliebert’s is dedicated to conservation, and on your tour, you’ll learn about what makes these fascinating reptiles worth protecting.
 At the end of your visit, pop into the gift shop to pick up some one-of-a-kind gator gear.

-Step inside this museum and learn a lesser-known side of Louisiana culture.
+Step inside the Tangipahoa African American Heritage Museum and learn a lesser-known side of Louisiana culture.
 The Tangipahoa African American Heritage Museum documents the contributions of African Americans through more than 20 original murals — one of the largest collections of its kind in the South — as well as art, artifacts and an exhibit specifically about African American war heroes.

 If you’re looking for a true Louisiana backcountry experience, look no further than Joyce Wildlife Management Area near Hammond and Ponchatoula.
 The 28,000 acres that make up this preserve encompass cypress-tupelo swamps where visitors can see nature at its most primal.
 Fishing and boating are year-round activities, and this preserve is also a birdwatcher’s paradise.
 Look for exotic migrating birds in the spring, and year-round residents that include hooded mergansers and a variety of ducks.
 Walk the “swamp boardwalk” to find these and other critters on your adventure.